Buhari lauds America’s support for Nigeria in fight against terrorism

 “So we all have to collaborate and work together,” he said.

-In his remarks, the Ambassador said about 70 per cent of her work at the UN center on Africa, and expressed worry about the recent military coups in Mali and Guinea.
+In his remarks, the Ambassador said about 70 per cent of her work at the UN centre on Africa and expressed worry about the recent military coups in Mali and Guinea.

 In his response, President Buhari said leaders must respect their people, part of which is to obey the term-limit clauses in their Constitution.